unipartdigital/udes-open/addons/udes_stock/README.md

 If a backorder gets created from a picking, then it will either have `-001` appended if the prefix does not exist, else it will cause it to increment it by one.
 Sequencing works as if the tree is actually a chain, the suffix refers to the point of its creation, not the position in the tree.

-Example (The Ref coulmn refers to the order of creation):
+Example (The Ref column refers to the order of creation):

 Ref        | Name       | Orignal | Parent | 1st Gen Children |
 -|-|-|-|-|